yathanshnagar/MediBot_Final/README.md

 - **Frontend**: HTML5, CSS3, Vanilla JavaScript
 - **Authentication**: Email/password with token-based sessions

+---

+## Comprehensiveness of functions, features, and testing

+Feature coverage (implemented endpoints and flows):

+- Authentication: signup/login endpoints (`/auth/signup`, `/auth/login`) in `main.py`.
+- Patient management: register, get, and update patient profiles (`/patients/*`).
+- Conversational triage: `/chat/triage` accepts messages + media and returns a structured triage outcome.
+- Medical history: `/users/{user_id}/medical-history` and `/consultations/save` for storing consultations.
+- Appointments: hospitals list, doctors list, book/cancel appointments, reminders background task.
+- Notifications: user notifications endpoints.

+Testing and verification:
+- Unit / integration helpers: `test_workflow.py` exercises the workflow start-to-finish (note: it expects an Ollama model running for live LLM calls).
+- API checks & quick script: `quick_test.py` and `test_api.py` show simple health checks and sample triage calls.

+Edge cases handled in code:
+- Missing or invalid patient — `404` responses and appropriate checks.
+- LLM JSON parsing errors — fallbacks that ask clarifying questions instead of returning dangerous assertions.
+- Emergency detection via keyword matching (immediate escalation) — reduces risk of incorrect triage for clear emergencies.
+- Media processing: `chat/triage` accepts media attachments and includes metadata in stored interactions.

+Limitations & verification notes:
+- Real clinical validation is required before any production deployment.
+This project is a prototype for decision support and triage only.
+- The LLM is not an approved medical device; the system includes multiple disclaimers and escalation paths to clinicians.

+---

+## Incorporation of advanced technologies

+This project intentionally integrates multiple modern technologies to maximize performance, scalability, maintainability, and safety.
+The following are the primary technologies used and how they contribute to the system:

+- FastAPI — production-grade ASGI web framework used for the REST API (`main.py`).
+FastAPI provides automatic OpenAPI docs, async-friendly performance, and strong typing via Pydantic.
+- SQLAlchemy (ORM) + SQLite — robust persistence layer (`database.py`) for patient profiles, consultations, interactions, and events.
+SQLAlchemy provides maintainable models and migrations-ready patterns.
+- Ollama via LangChain (`langchain_ollama`) — local LLM serving that keeps inference on-prem or on local hardware, improving privacy and reducing inference network latency compared to remote APIs.
+Implemented in `llm_wrapper.py`.
+- Langraph workflow engine — explicit state-graph orchestration for multi-step medical reasoning (triage → pathway → action → finalize) in `workflow.py`.
+This enables easy testing and deterministic routing.
+- LangChain (and prompt engineering) — structured system prompts (see `config.py`) and a few-shot approach to improve the reliability of LLM outputs and make them parseable (JSON responses expected by the service).
+- Frontend single-file UIs (HTML/CSS/Vanilla JS) — lightweight, dependency-free client pages: `chat_ui.html`, `medical_history.html`, `auth.html`.
+They provide UX features such as media upload, appointment booking UI, and an emergency modal.
+- Safety & validation utilities — explicit emergency keyword detection, confidence thresholds (see `config.py`), and fallback JSON parsing with safeties in `llm_wrapper.py` to reduce hallucination risk.

+Measured / observed effects (from project test comments and in-code notes):
+- First LLM inference: ~5–10s (model load to VRAM) — noted in `test_workflow.py` and `test_workflow` prints.
+Subsequent inferences are faster once the model is warmed.
+- Emergency detection short-circuits expensive prompts and immediately returns high-confidence escalations (instant on-match), reducing average triage latency for clear emergencies.

+Notes about data provenance and assumptions:
+- Performance numbers and the "5–10s" inference note come from the project's test files (comments in `test_workflow.py` and `quick_test.py`).
+If you want precise latency numbers for your hardware, run `quick_test.py` and collect timing metrics.

+---

+## LLM-based Agent: Perception, Decision-making, and Interaction

+This project uses an LLM-centered agent broken into three functional responsibilities.
+The implementation is in `llm_wrapper.py` and orchestrated by `workflow.py` and `main.py`.

+Perception (input stage):
+- Inputs accepted: free-text patient message, optional media (images, audio, files), and recent conversation history (last 5 interactions).
+The chat UI attaches media and the API stores a short media summary.
+- Emergency keyword detection: `EMERGENCY_KEYWORDS` in `config.py` are checked in `MedicalLLMWrapper._check_emergency_keywords()` for immediate escalation (low-latency decision path).

+Decision-making (reasoning / policy stage):
+- Conversational triage: `perform_triage()` constructs a JSON-instruction prompt for the LLM to either ask targeted follow-up questions or provide a full assessment with severity, reasoning, suggested actions, and confidence.
+- Care pathway selection: `recommend_care_pathway()` uses a separate system prompt to map triage to structured care pathways (`CARE_PATHWAY_SYSTEM_PROMPT` in `config.py`).
+- Execution plan: `execute_action()` generates concrete action steps (book appointment, call emergency services, OTC suggestions) based on the care pathway.
+- Confidence and escalation policy: `CONFIDENCE_THRESHOLD` in `config.py` determines whether low-confidence cases are escalated to a clinician.
+Langraph routes low-confidence or emergency cases to the `escalate` node.

+Interaction (output / dialog stage):
+- JSON-first responses: the LLM is asked to return structured JSON so downstream code can parse and present consistent information to the user.
+Parsing fallback is implemented to handle malformed outputs.
+- Safety & disclaimers: each finalized action plan includes a medical disclaimer (see `workflow._node_finalize`) and `llm_wrapper.validate_response()` contains heuristics for detecting risky diagnosis language.

+Benefits observed in the codebase:
+- Deterministic routing: by separating triage, pathway, and action into nodes, the system improves traceability and makes it easier to test each step independently.
+- Fall-back and safety: emergency keywords short-circuit prompts for instant escalation; parsing fallbacks ensure the system asks clarifying questions instead of returning potentially unsafe or misleading diagnostics.

+---

+## Agile development experience

+The project followed an Agile Scrum methodology to enable iterative development, rapid prototyping, and continuous improvement.
+The work was divided into three sprints under Stage 2, each lasting one week, focusing on progressively building and refining system functionality.

+**Sprint 1 (Week 10: Oct 13 – Oct 19)**

+Goal: Establish project foundations and implement proof-of-concept functionalities.
+Key Deliverables:

+Frontend project setup (web/mobile) and repository workflow

+Initial LLM triage pipeline and care flow integration

+Session and case management (frontend)

+Multimodal input handling (text/audio/image)

+Emergency escalation design

+Coding framework, tooling, and CI/CD workflow setup

+✅ Outcome: All foundational components were successfully completed, ensuring project readiness for full-stack integration.

+**Sprint 2 (Week 11: Oct 20 – Oct 26)**

+Goal: Implement and test the full end-to-end care flow pipeline.
+Key Deliverables:

+Reminder & follow-up engine

+Emergency escalation workflow (EMS API)

+Summary generation and export (PDF)

+Safety guardrails for reasoning

+Core AI agent logic implementation

+🧩 Outcome: Completed all backend workflows and integrated safety and persistence features, preparing for deployment.

+**Sprint 3 (Week 12: Oct 27 – Nov 2)**

+Goal: System hardening and deployment for final demo.
+Key Deliverables:

+Backend integration with AI agent and LLM alignment

+Containerisation using Docker & CI/CD (GitHub Actions)

+Logging, observability, and performance optimisation

+Final UI/UX polish and LLM refinement

+Application deployment and hosting for prototype demonstration

+🚀 Outcome: Finalised and deployed a fully functional prototype with improved reliability, usability, and maintainability.

+Overall Agile Outcome:
+The iterative sprint-based approach enabled continuous integration, regular testing, and frequent team reviews.
+This structure allowed the team to adapt quickly to new requirements, ensure feature completeness, and deliver a stable, production-ready healthcare assistant prototype.

+---

 ## 📋 Prerequisites

 Before you begin, ensure you have the following installed: